gb-it/codejam-cap-nodejs/exercises/05/readme.md

 [cds] - launched in: 834.496ms
 ```

-The Orders entity is now available in the service (but there is no data as yet).
+The `Orders` entity is now available in the service (but there is [no data](http://localhost:4004/catalog/Orders) as yet).

-### 2. Explore common CDS features
+### 2. Explore generic CDS features

 When an order comes in we want to capture the date and time.
 If we were running in an authenticated environment (in this CodeJam we're not, but CAP supports it) we also want to capture the user associated with the creation.
 Similarly we want to capture modification information.

-We can use some common CDS definitions that are available to us, built into `@sap/cds` itself.
+We can use some [common CDS definitions](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/454731d38a1e49c3aa5b182e5209bd20.html) that are available to us, built into `@sap/cds` itself.
 These definitions can be found in the file `@sap/cds/common.cds` in the `node_modules/` directory.

 :point_right: Use the Explorer view in VS Code to open up the directories under `node_modules/` in the project, to find the `common.cds` file and open it up.
-In particular, find and examine the `managed` type, which is a CDS [aspect](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/40582e7bbeca4311b0b165c8b9745094.html), as well as the abstract entity `cuid`.
+In particular, find and examine the `managed` [aspect](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/40582e7bbeca4311b0b165c8b9745094.html), as well as the abstract entity `cuid`.

 ![looking at common.cds](common-cds.png)